Recognising Procurement as the Catalyst for Change

 To drive success in this area, businesses must equip their procurement teams with the correct tools.
 Teams must be trained to use their procurement skills – such as sourcing, supplier collaboration, and category management – to drive sustainability as well as cost reduction.
 Organisations that will best perform in the long run are those that focus on both cost and value-add objectives.

 Increasing the knowledge of the full supply chain is critical to the sustainability agenda.
 Businesses must empower the procurement team to build an in-depth understanding of their extended supply chain.
-To do this, they will need: , the right datasets, scorecards, templates, and emissions calculators.
+To do this, they will need: insight on KPIs measured to deliver sustainability goals, the right datasets, scorecards, templates, and emissions calculators.

 Surprisingly, despite 70 per cent of supply chain leaders planning on investing in the circular economy in the next 18 months, just 12% of those have linked this with their digital strategies.
 Procurement technology that provides a single communicable view of spend analytics can help CPOs manage suppliers to meet sustainability demands, whilst tracking savings in line with initiatives to effectively trace value.
 The tools do not need to be sophisticated, but they do need to be comprehensive.